ejeschke/ginga/doc/manual/plugins_local/multidim.rst

 For a FITS table, its data are read in using :ref:`astropy.table <astropy:astropy-table>`.
 Column units are displayed right under the main header ("None" if no unit).
-For masked columns, masked values are displayed as "--".
+For masked columns, masked values are replaced with pre-defined fill values.

 .. automodule:: ginga.misc.plugins.MultiDim